 In 2003, Lique Schoot began to photograph herself every day.
 Finding a different aspect from which to capture herself, always hand-held and within arms-length, the photos are taken with a compact, analogue camera, such as the Leica Mini II.
 Each month, she has the film roll developed and digitized.
 Titled with the date they are made (year, month and day), these files are edited on the computer into various series, such as ‘LS diaries Self-portraits (b/w)’ and ‘LS diaries Fragments’.
 She thus creates a continuous and open-ended record of her existence.

-The LS diaries contain more than five thousand Self-portraits.
+The LS diaries contain more than six thousand Self-portraits.
 The visual diary varies in mood – some tearful, some calm, some confident, some imperious – yet the photographs are unsparingly honest.
 The invitingly quiet and mysterious photographs capture in a real way the vulnerability of the artist.

 She explores the dual nature of identity as simultaneously the perpetual reinvention of the self and an equally willful projection of the other.
 Common emotions and great themes emerge from the quiet simplicity and persistence of her imagery.